yayitsd4n/Discord-Content-Toggle/README.md

 # ![Discord Content Toggle Logo](./readme-files/icon32.png) Discord Content Toggle
-**An extension for Discord that allows you to hide and show content in messages.**
+An extension for Discord that allows you to hide and show content in messages.

 ![Demo](./readme-files/demo.gif)

+## Features
 - Drop-down arrows are shown above content that can be hidden; similar to Slack.
 - Hide images, animates gifs, videos, emojis, and embedded link content.
 - Hidden content persists between page and application loads.